48C: Advanced Energy Project Credit

 Applicant and/or Project Eligibility Requirements

-Available a project that (1) re-equips, expands, or establishes an industrial or manufacturing facility for the production or recycling of a range of clean energy equipment and vehicles; (2) re-equips an industrial or manufacturing facility with equipment designed to reduce greenhouse gas emissions by at least 20 percent; or (3) re-equips, expands, or establishes an industrial facility for the processing, refining, or recycling of critical materials.
+An qualified project is that (1) re-equips, expands, or establishes an industrial or manufacturing facility for the production or recycling of a range of clean energy equipment and vehicles; (2) re-equips an industrial or manufacturing facility with equipment designed to reduce greenhouse gas emissions by at least 20%; or (3) re-equips, expands, or establishes an industrial facility for the processing, refining, or recycling of critical materials.
+For a full list of qualified advanced energy projects, see Other Notes.

 Decarbonization Considerations